-This course is a continuation of MUSC 1002: Music, Video Lights.
-This hands-on course will provide additional exploration of creativity.
+This course is a continuation of MUSC 1002: Music, Video, Lights I. This hands-on course will explore creativity by; applying advanced music editing techniques, expanding knowledge of light fixture features and automation, storyboarding and capturing planned video shots using various cameras and video techniques, and introducing basic CGI video graphic design and effects.
 The class will focus on public performances of new media creations.
-(Prerequisites: MUSC 1002).
+(Prerequisites: MUSC 1002.)